 We are not the only company out there, and while the above paints a negative picture, this is by no means common place and there are some very good and very professional exterior textured coatings companies that provide a good service, at a reasonable price with good workmen too!

 Although it is not in our interest to recommend any particular company as of course, that would be somewhat biased (!), but make sure you get as much information as possible about the company and don’t be pressured to sign on the line there and then if you have doubts, always think about it at least overnight, so that you make the decision that is right for YOU, not the company trying to get the job!

 Having the outside of your house repaired and painted is often a major job, and of course, a job on probably your most valuable asset, so its worth doing the groundwork to find out whether a company is right for you.

 Its best to get 3 quotes, but don’t end up getting 10 or 20 estimates as you are wasting everyones time….

 Only employ a builder or an exterior wall specialist if you’re totally happy with dealing with them.

 I would also thoroughly encourage anyone who is reading this who has had ANY experience, good or bad, with this sort of work, then email us using the contact form below, we would love to hear from more of you.

 Don’t be fooled, its YOUR money and its YOUR choice.

-If you have been the victim of a fraudelent or rogue trader, you can report it here.
+If you have been the victim of a fraudelent or rogue trader in the UK, you can report it here.